dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

 * Find a good timing to discuss the problem/idea with your professor.
 Bringing the problem/idea up too early without a thorough review of the questions above may end up with your idea challenged easily by your professor.
 It's a waste of time for both of you.
 Bringing the idea up too late after you've done a lot of literature review and experiments may end up with your problem/idea (1) not aligned with the group's goal/expertise (2) has some inherent limitations that you didn't realizem, which means the weeks you've spent on the literature review and experiments are wasted.
 A good timing is that you have *briefly* reviewed the problem/idea with some *quick* literature review and experiments.
 * Prepare for the meetings with your professor carefully.
 Prepare a Google doc and with a brief description of your problem/idea/progress and share it with your professor **the day before the meeting**.
 * Check your Google Doc with the following questions:
   * Is the document self-explainable to general CS audience?
-Does it has all the background/references need to understand it?
+Does it has all the background/references need to understand it (dataset info, parameters,?
   * For each claim (especially important ones), did I have provide justification?
 For example, if I want to claim the importance of the problem or the limitation of a related work, how do I prove it?
 Can I use a preliminary experiment to Reference paper thas support the claim?
+  * Did I highlighted the important claims/results/conclusions?
+  * Did I highlighted the added/modified content since last version?
 * Don't **overfit** to the comments provided by the professor.
 The professor may have random ideas/comments/feedback.
 You're the leader of the project, use your own judgement and critize the professor's comment.
 * Talk to other members in the group about your problem/idea, even they are not working the same topic/direction.
 They can provide a fresh perspective for you to review and improve your problem/idea.
 * Before the study, remember the following checklist: